jaytriggers/testrepo/README.md

 # testrepo

 ##Editing the file

-its a markdown file in this repository
+it's a markdown file in this repository